greendevio/greendev/README.md

 * GreenDev is modular, minimal, local.

 * GreenDev values diversity.
-In a time where female researchers still get shirtstorm and measured by "lines of code" this cannot be valued higher.
+In a time where female researchers still get shitstorm & measured by LOC this cannot be valued higher.
 Above all technical focus, diversity is a core need.
-Sad that we still have to explicitely state this. :/
+Sad that we still have to explicitly state this. :/

 ## Why Green?